-WordPress is the most popular content management system (CMS) in the world.
+WordPress is the most popular content management system (CMS) in the world as it powers more than 43% of the website on the internet.
 However, many people still don’t know about it.

 When working on a client project, it is possible that they may not be familiar with WordPress.
-Clients ar interested in an easy way to update their website.
-They don’t want to struggle with themes, plugins, updates, security, and learning how to use a powerful software like WordPress.
+Clients are interested in an easy way to update their website.
+They don’t want to struggle with themes, plugins, updates, security, and learning how to use WordPress.

-White labeling a WordPress admin dashboard allows you to customize WordPress admin area.
+White labeling a WordPress admin dashboard allows you to customize the WordPress admin area.
 You can replace the default WordPress branding with your own and hide unnecessary items to create a more streamlined interface for your clients or users.

-Having said that, let’s take a look at how you can white label WordPress admin dashboard without much effort.
+Having said that, let’s take a look at how you can white label the WordPress admin dashboard without much effort.

 White Labeling WordPress Admin Dashboard

-The settings page for the plugin allows you to control and customize every aspect of WordPress administration screens.
-It is divided into these four sections:
+Besides that, the settings page for the plugin allows you to control and customize every aspect of WordPress administration screens.

 Let’s dive deeper into the different options available under each section and how to properly configure them.